 Dekila Chungyalpa is a McCluskey Visiting Fellow at the Yale School of Forestry and Environmental Studies.
 She recently took part in a panel discussion hosted by the School of Forestry & Environmental Studies entitled, “Pope Francis and the Environment: Why His New Climate Encyclical Matters.”

-Mary Evelyn Tucker is a senior lecturer and research scholar at the Yale School of Forestry & Environmental Studies, Divinity School and Department of Religious Studies.
+Mary Evelyn Tucker is a senior lecturer and research scholar at the Yale School of Forestry and Environmental Studies, Divinity School and department of religious studies.
 She also directs the Forum on Religion and Ecology with her husband, John Grim.